wandb/docs/docs/guides/track/public-api-guide.md

 ```

 #### Advanced
-You can also import from python.
+You can also import from Python.
 This can be useful if you want to specify overrides, or if you prefer python to the command line.
 ```py
 from wandb.apis.importers import MlflowImporter